STAT545-UBC-hw-2018-19/hw02-ShuxianFan/hw02_gapminder.md

 ### Questions of Interest

-Besides seeing how the variables themselves are distributed, our interest also lies on the additional information given by interacting with other variables.
+Besides seeing how the variables themselves are distributed, our interest also lies on the additional information given by interacting with other information.
 For example, what if we want to answer the following questions:

-***Q1: How the population is spread among different continents?***
+***Q1: How the population, variable `pop` is spread out among different continents?***

 Boxplot is a easy way to show how a variable distributed by different groups.
-For example, we can easily see that among the 5 continents, on average, Asian has the highest population but not as high when it comes to GDP per capita.
+Based on the boxplots, we can easily see that among the 5 continents, on average, Asian has the highest population but not as high when it comes to GDP per capita.
 Oceania has the highest GDP per capita on average.
 And we can also easily detect outlliers and see how spread out the variables are from the boxplot.

 ``` r
 pop_conti = ggplot(gapminder, aes(continent, pop, fill = continent))